xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## Are You Stubborn?

-As mentioned above, whether someone is considered stubborn or not depends on varying perspectives.
+Given that whether someone is seen as stubborn depends on varying perspectives, it's really **up to you to decide** if you're being stubborn, when someone accuses you of it.

-So when someone accuses you of being stubborn, it's **up to you to decide** whether or not that's true.
-Do you have valid reasoning to back up your stance?

 You don’t necessarily have to be affected by what they said as there is always a limitation on our capacity to fathom another person’s situation and vice versa.
 [If you do not feel comfortable hearing what someone else said (be it out of a positive or negative intent), the words are not meant for you.
 You have the choice to accept or reject it.](https://sliceofpower.com/2022-11-19-5-tips-on-becoming-unaffected-by-what-people-say/)